ZyprA/Reactix/README.md

 ---

-## 📝 License
+## License

-This project is licensed under the MIT License.
-See LICENSE for details.
+Reactix is licensed under the MIT License.
+Copyright (c) 2025 Zypr.

+You are free to use, modify, and distribute this software as long as the original copyright and license notice are retained.
+See the [LICENSE](./LICENSE) file for full details.